Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 • Unexplained neurological symptoms, such as seizures or stroke-like episodes, especially at a young age

-• Developmental delay, failure to thrive, feeding difficulties or regression in infants and children
+• Developmental delay, failure to thrive, feeding difficulties or loss of skills in infants and children

 • Multi-system involvement, for example cardiac issues, diabetes, gastrointestinal problems and temperature regulation difficulties, occurring together or in close sequence